Grass-fields Presents African Print.

 Would you ever wear African print to work?

-How do you feel about African print?
+How do you feel about African prints?

-Where do you get your confidence from as a black woman?
+Where do you get your confidence?

 What is your greatest failure?